OpenZeppelin/openzeppelin-contracts/README.md

 ## Learn More

-The guides in the sidebar will teach about different concepts, and how to use the related contracts that OpenZeppelin Contracts provides:
+The guides in the [docs site](https://docs.openzeppelin.com/contracts) will teach about different concepts, and how to use the related contracts that OpenZeppelin Contracts provides:

 * [Access Control](https://docs.openzeppelin.com/contracts/access-control): decide who can perform each of the actions on your system.
 * [Tokens](https://docs.openzeppelin.com/contracts/tokens): create tradeable assets or collectives, and distribute them via [Crowdsales](https://docs.openzeppelin.com/contracts/crowdsales).